ublue-os/website/docs/making-your-own.md

 ## Local Testing
 see [Local Testing](/local-testing)

+## Common Issues found in Testing

+- Greetd has SELinux policy issues when trying to install it in `recipe.yml`: [github issue](https://github.com/ublue-os/main/issues/223)
+- Installing SDDM the way it is doesn't work as the SDDM user needs to exist: [github issue](https://github.com/ublue-os/main/issues/224)
+    - You can get around this by executing `adduser sddm` before running sddm

 # Best Practices

 The following are some best practices based on experience with learning how to move to this new model: